Leckhampton: Hospitals

 The Delancey Rehabilitation and Assessment Hospital (originally a fever hospital, named after its benefactor) was located on Charlton Lane.
 It closed in 2009, with the site built on in 2012.
 The original main building has been retained with internal alterations.
 The building and grounds were redeveloped into housing, completed in 2013.
 The Charlton Lane Centre (dealing with Mental Health including dementia) is nearby, as well as a Leonard Cheshire home.
 Leckhampton Court, adjacent to St Peter's Church, is a Sue Ryder hospice.

 Scouting

 Scouting has been active in Leckhampton since 1907.
 It is based in the Leckhampton Scout Hut, on Leckhampton Road.
 Beavers, Cubs, Scouts, and Explorers all meet there and it is an occasional meeting place of Network.
 The Group actively organises its own camps and weekly meetings, as well as attending County level camps.

 Geography

 Near the top of Leckhampton Hill stands a noted limestone rock formation known as the Devil's Chimney.
 It is believed that the chimney was created by limestone quarrymen.
+Although it has become a symbol of Leckhampton, the Devil's Chimney actually sits within neighbouring parish of Shurdington.

 In the south of Leckhampton lies the small residential area of Pilley.
 The former railway line at Pilley Bridge is now a Cheltenham Borough Council nature reserve.

+The curiously named Kidnappers Lane meanders its way from Church Road towards Shurdington Road.
+The name is old enough for its reason to be undocumented.